HyperFlight

 The positive solution to the golden ratio a/b equals (1 + SQRT(5)) / 2

 You can also see that the numerator a is 1 + SQRT(5) while the denominator b is 2.
+There are advantages to keeping the values of a and b separate and you don't want to reduce a/b into one number.

 (b/a)5 + (b/a)4 + (b/a)2 (a/b) + 1 = 0.
 The point is that if you reduce a/b you will reduce your opportunities and yourself as well..